ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-10-navigating-the-mlops-landscape.md

 published: true
 tags: [machine learning, ml, mlops, software engineering, ml engineering, mle, data science, data engineering, mlops tools]
 description: |
-    The MLOps ecosystem is confusing!
-New tools pop-up almost every week&mdash;it's hard to keep up!
-    Here, I'll try to navigate the ever-growing MLOps tools landscape.
-In Part One, I'll setup the problem by talking about who will benefit from MLOps
+    It's hard to keep up with the MLOps landscape!
+In this three-part series, we will navigate the ecosystem and understand the benefits, types, and adoption stragies for MLOps.
 excerpt: |
-    The MLOps ecosystem is confusing!
-New tools pop-up almost every week&mdash;it's hard to keep up!
-    Here, I'll try to navigate the ever-growing MLOps tools landscape.
-In Part One, I'll setup the problem by talking about who will benefit from MLOps
+    It's hard to keep up with the MLOps landscape!
+In this three-part series, we will navigate the ecosystem and understand the benefits, types, and adoption stragies for MLOps.
 ---

 > This is the first of a three-part blog post on the MLOps landscape.
 Here,
 > I’ll talk about the ML Lifecycle, and the personas or roles that pushes it
 > the way it is.

 <span class="firstcharacter">A</span> few years ago, I wished that more tools supporting ML in production become
 mainstream.
 Back then, [models usually get stuck in Jupyter